teslanet-nl/mule-coap-client-connector/README.md

 ## Installation

-Easiest way to install releases into Anypoint Studio 6 is by installing the Eclipse Plugin using the update site..
+Easiest way to install releases into Anypoint Studio 6 is by installing the Eclipse Plugin using the update site.
 The Mule CoAP Connector update site url is:

 ```